 Her clinical interests include culturally relevant psychotherapy, culturally informed conceptualizations of mental illness, group work, the ritual as a psychotherapeutic intervention, dream work in groups, and the incorporation of the Expressive Arts in psychotherapy and community work.
 She is the Coordinator of the Expressive Arts Emphasis in the Psychology and Counseling Program at Goddard.

-The history of Psychoanalysis and ways in which Freudian and Jungian analytic practices may be made relevant to clients of diverse backgrounds in general and to immigrants to the U.S. from Latin America specifically are the foci of her current work.
+The history of Psychoanalysis and ways in which Freudian and Jungian analytic practices may be made relevant to clients of diverse backgrounds in general and to immigrants to the U.S. from Latin America specifically are also the foci of her current clinical work.

 Wendy’s research interests include the metaphysical beliefs and traditional healing practices of women of African and North American indigenous descent.
 Her research project along La Costa Chica of the Pacific coast of Mexico combines phenomenological interviews with photographic processes.
 She has recently published papers on healing rituals related to beliefs in totem animals and on the archetypal conservation of a deity from the Yoruba religious pantheon in the Afromestizo communities of Mexico.

 Wendy’s paper, “The Hip Hop Video: An Example of a Traditional Indigenous African Ritual performed in Cyberspace,” co-authored by her son Carson, has been recently accepted for publication in the journal Screening Noir (University of California Santa Barbara).